ravachol/kew/README.md

     <img src="cue-screenshot.png" />
 </div>

-Cue is a command-line music player for Linux.
+cue is a command-line music player for Linux.

 ## Features